top of page

 • If positive for pelvic recurrence: RT + ADT + Abiraterone/Prednisone x2 years

-• If distant metastasis: treat as M1 disease
+• If distant metastasis: Treat as M1 disease

 • Non-metastatic castrate resistant prostate cancer (nmCRPC):

-• Definition of castrate resistance: elevated PSA despite testosterone <50
+• Definition of castrate resistance: Elevated PSA despite testosterone <50

 Treatment:

-• Metastatic castrate sensitive prostate cancer (mCSPC):
+• Metastatic castrate-sensitive prostate cancer (mCSPC):

 • Docetaxel + ADT + Abiraterone (PEACE-1)